-As detailed in Figure 5, East of Haig Fras MCZ consists of a mosaic of habitats with circalittoral rock occurring throughout the site albeit in small, isolated patches.
+As detailed in Figure 5, East of Haig Fras MPA consists of a mosaic of habitats with circalittoral rock occurring throughout the site albeit in small, isolated patches.

-The VMS data (Figure 6) shows bottom towed gear activity is taking place over the protected reef feature and given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gears on rock and reef features MMO conclude this interaction will lead to a significant risk of hindering the conservation objectives of the site.
+The VMS data (Figure 6) shows bottom towed gear activity is taking place over the protected reef feature.
+Given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gear on rock and reef features, MMO concludes that this interaction may lead to a significant risk of hindering the conservation objectives of the site.
+Therefore management has been proposed via the proposed Marine Protected Area Bottom Towed Fishing Gear Byelaw 2023 to remove the interaction.

 3.3.
-Farnes East MCZ
+Farnes East MPA

-Farnes East MCZ is a joint inshore and offshore site situated in the north east of England approximately 11 km from the Northumberland coast (Figure 7).
-Fishing in the site is regulated by MMO (>6 nm) and its relevant SNCBs are NE (0-12 nm) and JNCC (>12 nm).
+Farnes East MPA is a joint inshore and offshore site situated in the north-east of England approximately 11 km from the Northumberland coast (Figure 7).
+Fishing in the site is regulated by MMO (>6 nm) and its relevant SNCBs are Natural England (0 to 12 nm) and JNCC (>12 nm).
 The site covers an area of approximately 945 km2.

-The MCZ was formally designated in January 2016.
+Farnes East MPA was formally designated as a marine conservation zone in January 2016.

 The seabed is predominantly sedimentary, composed of subtidal coarse sediment, subtidal sand, and subtidal mixed sediments, with a scattering of small patches of moderate energy circalittoral rock.
 The rock habitat supports species of hydroids, bryozoans, and sponges.
-A glacial trench, which forms the deepest part of the MCZ, contains subtidal mud.
+A glacial trench, which forms the deepest part of the MPA, contains subtidal mud.